Pioneer Chicken: Origins

 It was named after Pioneer Market, a now-defunct small chain of supermarkets in Los Angeles.
 The original location in Echo Park was located next to the Pioneer Market (the original 1932 market was razed in the 1980s due to the Sylmar earthquake) at Echo Park Avenue and Sunset Boulevard, which was replaced by a Walgreens Pharmacy in 2004.
 Due to considerable redevelopment activity in the neighborhood, the original Pioneer Chicken location was shut down in March 2009 and replaced by a Little Caesar's Pizza the following year.
 During the 1980s, Los Angeles Lakers announcer Chick Hearn and former football player O. J. Simpson advertised for the restaurant.

 A common meal from the chain.

 Pioneer Chicken is remembered for its bright orange deep fried chicken, menu option of gizzards and livers as appetizers, and Pioneer Pete, the company mascot and protagonist in comic books that were provided with their kid's meals.

 Bankruptcy

 In 1988 founder H. R. Kaufman and business associate Terrence P. Goggin filed for Chapter 11 in Federal Bankruptcy Court.
 At that point, Pioneer Chicken had 220 franchise owners and 270 stores.
 The company faltered under competition pressure from Kentucky Fried Chicken.

 AFC Enterprises acquisition

 In 1993, Popeyes Chicken & Biscuits owner AFC Enterprises purchased the franchise and converted most locations to Popeyes.

 Locations

 One of the last two operating locations of the chain.

-There are two remaining locations in the Los Angeles area: 1) 904 South Soto Street, Los Angeles; 2) 6323 East Florence Avenue, Bell Gardens.
+There are two remaining locations in the Los Angeles area: 904 South Soto Street in Los Angeles and 6323 East Florence Avenue in Bell Gardens.